QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Preliminaries

 \subsection{Multi-Agent Path Finding (MAPF)}

 \begin{definition}[Map] A map is a four-neighbored 2D grid, where each tile can either be an empty space or an obstacle.
-A map is valid if all empty spaces are connected. \end{definition}
+A map is \emph{valid} if all empty spaces are connected. \end{definition}

 \begin{definition}[MAPF] Given a valid map and a set of agents with their start and goal locations, MAPF aims to find collision-free paths from their start to goal locations.
-Agents can either move to their adjacent vertices or stay at their current vertices at each timestep.
-Two agents collide if they are at the same vertex or swap vertices at the same timestep.
-The objective of MAPF is minimizing the sum-of-cost, defined as the sum of path lengths of all agents. \end{definition}
+Agents can either move to their adjacent locations or stay at their current locations at each timestep.
+Two agents collide if they are at the same location or swap locations at the same timestep.
+The objective of MAPF is minimizing the sum-of-cost, defined as the sum of travel time of all agents. \end{definition}

 We present a short summary of existing MAPF algorithms and the chosen algorithms for experiments in this paper.